 which optimizes both neural architecture and weights together.
-Although the single-level optimization problem can efficiently solved as the regular training, the searched architecture $\alpha$ commonly overfits on the training set and its performance on the validation set may not be guaranteed.
-In \cite{MiLeNAS}, the authors propose mixed-level optimization:
+Although the single-level optimization problem can be efficiently solved as a regular training, the searched architecture $\alpha$ commonly overfits the training set and its performance on the validation set cannot be guaranteed.
+The authors in \cite{MiLeNAS} proposed mixed-level optimization:

-where $\alpha$ indicates the neural architecture, $\theta$ is the weights of this neural architecture, and $\lambda$ is a non-negative regularization variable that the weight of the training loss and validation loss.
-Specifically, when $\lambda=0$, Eq. \ref{eq:mixed_level} degrades to the single-level optimization (Eq. \ref{eq:single_level}); while if $\lambda$ is close to infinity, then Eq. \ref{eq:mixed_level} becomes a bilevel optimization (Eq. \ref{eq:bilevel}).
-The experimental results in \cite{MiLeNAS} show that mixed-level optimization not only overcomes the overfitting issue of single-level optimization, but also avoids the gradient error of bilevel optimization.
+where $\alpha$ indicates the neural architecture, $\theta$ is the weight assigned to it, and $\lambda$ is a non-negative regularization variable to control the weights of the training loss and validation loss.
+When $\lambda=0$, Eq. \ref{eq:mixed_level} reduces to a single-level optimization (Eq. \ref{eq:single_level}); in contrast, Eq. \ref{eq:mixed_level} becomes a bilevel optimization (Eq. \ref{eq:bilevel}).
+The experimental results presented in \cite{MiLeNAS} showed that mixed-level optimization not only overcomes the overfitting issue of single-level optimization but also avoids the gradient error of bilevel optimization.

-Secondly, in DARTS, the output of each edge is the weighted sum of all candidate operation (shown in Eq. \ref{eq:darts_softmax}) during the whole search stage, which leads to a linear increase of the requirements of GPU memory with the number of candidate operations.
-To reduce resource consumption, many subsequent studies \cite{gdas,snas,MiLeNAS,wu2018mixed,fbnet} develop a differentiable sampler to sample a child architecture from the super-net by using a reparameterization trick, namely Gumbel Softmax \cite{gumbel_softmax}.
-Specifically, the neural architecture is fully factorized and modeled with a concrete distribution \cite{concrete_dist}, which provides an efficient way to sample a child architecture and allows gradient back-propagation.
-Therefore, Eq. \ref{eq:darts_softmax} is re-formulated as Eq. \ref{eq:gumbel_softmax}:
+Second, in DARTS, the output of each edge is the weighted sum of all candidate operations (shown in Eq. \ref{eq:darts_softmax}) during the whole search stage, which leads to a linear increase in the requirements of GPU memory with the number of candidate operations.
+To reduce resource consumption, many subsequent studies \cite{gdas,snas,MiLeNAS,wu2018mixed,fbnet} have developed a differentiable sampler to sample a child architecture from the supernet by using a reparameterization trick, namely Gumbel Softmax \cite{gumbel_softmax}.
+The neural architecture is fully factorized and modeled with a concrete distribution \cite{concrete_dist}, which provides an efficient approach to sampling a child architecture and allows gradient backpropagation.
+Therefore, Eq. \ref{eq:darts_softmax} is re-formulated as